FREQUENTLY ASKED QUESTIONS ABOUT COURT INTERPRETING

 B. Choose the language combination you desire (i.e. English-Japanese).

 D. If you need further information, scroll down to Forum discussions that contain the word(s) you are searching in the title.

 For faster access to this site, download the Word Reference App.

 Other online glossary resources are:

 Is there a sample contract I may use as a model if I decide to work as an independent contractor?

-Below are 3 sample contracts to use as models if you decide to work as an independant contractor:
+Below is sample contract to use as models if you decide to work as an independent contractor:

 What if the links provided here did not answer my question?

 If the information you need is not contained any of the links provided, do an online search by typing in the question you need answered and adding the location where you are interested in working.